 Income taxes: The Company is taxed as a partnership under the provisions of the Internal Revenue Code and, accordingly, is not subject to federal income taxes.
 Instead, the members are liable for the federal income taxes on their respective shares of taxable income or loss.
-FASB provides guidance for how uncertain tax positions should be recognized, measured, disclosed and presented in the financial statements.
+FASB provides guidance for how uncertain tax positions should be recognized, measured, disclosed and presented in the financial statement.

 The guidance requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Company's tax returns to determine whether the tax positions are "more-likely-than-not" of being sustained "when challenged" or "when examined" by the applicable tax authority.
 Tax positions not deemed to meet the more-likely-than-not threshold would be recorded as a tax benefit or expense and liability in the current year.
-Management has determined that there are no material uncertain income tax positions through December 31, 2022.
-The Company is not subject to examination by U.S. federal, state, and foreign tax authorities for tax years before 2019.
+Management has determined that there are no material uncertain income tax positions through December 31, 2023.
+The Company is not subject to examination by U.S. federal, state, and foreign tax authorities for tax years before 2020.

 Translation of foreign currencies: Assets and liabilities denominated in foreign currencies are translated at year-end exchange rates.
-Gains and losses resulting from foreign currency transactions are included in other revenue on the statement of operations.